 The Crohn's & Colitis Student Initiative, a support group for college students with Crohn's and colitis, is now on Facebook.

-Meetings are on Thursdays from 6:00–7:30 pm in Room 3314, Mason Hall.
-Dinner is provided.
-The dates for the 2014 winter semester are as follows:
+Meetings are on Mondays from 6:00–7:00 pm in Mason Hall.
+The room number is specified after the date.
+Snacks are provided.
+The dates for the 2015 winter semester are as follows:

 The University of Michigan’s IBD Student Group was created by Dr. Ellen Zimmermann to create a forum for students at the University of Michigan and the surrounding colleges to talk about their disease with each other.
 Not only is the group helpful in providing an outlet for students’ thoughts and feelings, it is a valuable source of information about different kinds of treatments and ways of dealing with diverse aspects of the disease.
 Attendees have grown to include more than just students themselves: individuals who do not have the disease but who interact with family, friends, and others also attend.
 The University of Michigan’s IBD Student Group is a dynamic way for everyone involved to gain more knowledge about the disease from people who are affected by it every day.